Decoupled Multimodal Fusion for User Interest Modeling in Click-Through Rate Prediction: Experiments

 To validate the necessity of our decoupled design, we introduce \text{DTA$_\text{non-invasived}$}, a variant~\cite{nova2011} that injects multimodal similarity signals only into the key ($\mathbf{K}$) path while leaving the value ($\mathbf{V}$) path unchanged.
 This configuration degrades performance by $-0.21\%$ in AUC and $-0.29\%$ in GAUC, indicating that enriching both $\mathbf{K}$ and $\mathbf{V}$ with content semantic information is essential for effective user interest modeling.

 Among all variants, \text{DTA} attains the best AUC and competitive GAUC, while maintaining significantly lower inference latency.
 This balance of accuracy and efficiency makes DTA particularly suitable for real-world deployment.
-To evaluate inference efficiency under real-world serving conditions, we perform stress tests on a single NVIDIA A10 GPU with a hidden dimension of 128, user sequence length of 400, and 1200 candidate target items per request, which is representative of industrial-scale ranking workloads.
-In this setting, the decoupled fusion strategy achieves a \textbf{3× higher QPS} compared to early fusion, highlighting its strong suitability for high-scale, latency-sensitive recommendation systems.
+To evaluate inference efficiency under real-world serving conditions, we perform stress tests on a single NVIDIA A10 GPU with a hidden dimension of 128, user sequence length of 400, and 1200 candidate target items per request, which is representative of industrial ranking workloads.
+In this setting, the decoupled fusion strategy achieves a 200\% higher throughput (measured in queries per second) compared to early fusion, highlighting its strong suitability for high-throughput, latency-sensitive recommendation systems.